Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: June 27, 2024

 Doctors can spot abnormal growths and collect tissue samples through a small incision in the abdomen.
 The tissue is then sent to the lab for testing, where a pathologist, a doctor specializing in cellular changes, can confirm a diagnosis.

-It is difficult for doctors to diagnose the disease because of its rarity.
+Doctors find it difficult to diagnose the disease because of its rarity.
 The diagnosis often develops from a doctor’s visit for a different medical issue.

 Misdiagnosis of Benign Multicystic Peritoneal Mesothelioma